How to get a free credit report

 Should I pay for my credit score?

-If you’ve had trouble managing credit in the past and think your low credit score could affect your chances of getting a loan, go ahead and buy a copy of your most recent credit score.
-You can pay to add your score to your credit report at the time you order it from each credit bureau.
+If you’ve had trouble managing credit in the past and think your low credit score could affect your chances of getting a loan, you may want to buy a copy of your most recent credit score.
+You also have an option to add your score to your credit report at the time you order it from each credit bureau.
 MyFICO.com is another source to purchase your credit score.